 Benefits:

-MagicBell provides a complete in-app notification center that integrates with your transactional email service, allowing you to route messages intelligently across channels based on urgency and user preference.
+MagicBell gives you an in-app notification center that works with your email service.
+It routes messages by urgency and user preference.

 Frequently Asked Questions